MatMath/bowerToWebpack_transition/README.md

 - Update the app.module.js to use Import structure.
 - Add module to handle CSS loading & Adapt the config to load them.

+## Next:
+- Understand why I can load Bootstrap via the html, but it do not work if I Import it.
+- Maybe bundle the Whole CSS into it's own file for HTML loading?

 ## Big challenge:
 - Fighting on why sometime "export {}" and sometime "module.exports = {}" works.
 - Trying to keep as much as the initial structure as possible.